Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-13-Defender for APIs.md

 Now you have successfully tested out Defender for API and triggered an alert.

 ### Exercise 7: EXPLORE THE DATA CLASSIFICATIONS COMING FROM MICROSOFT PURVIEW IN THE DEFENDER FOR API TILE
-PREQUISITE: Follow the [Microsoft Purview guidance](https://learn.microsoft.com/en-us/purview/sensitivity-insights) to enable sensitive data labels and data classifications for the API **API labs-test** in Microsoft Purview.
+PREREQUISITE: Follow the [Microsoft Purview guidance](https://learn.microsoft.com/en-us/purview/sensitivity-insights) to enable sensitive data labels and data classifications for the API **API labs-test** in Microsoft Purview.

-11. Navigate to the Microsoft Defender for Cloud’s **Workload Protections** pane (from the left-hand navigation bar).
+1. Navigate to the Microsoft Defender for Cloud’s **Workload Protections** pane (from the left-hand navigation bar).

 ![](../Images/api10.png?raw=true)